Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.74 team ERA ranks first across all MLB pitching staffs.
+- The Brewers have a 3.73 team ERA that leads all MLB pitching staffs.

-- The Brewers rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).
+- Brewers pitchers combine to rank 18th in baseball in home runs surrendered (195 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.